evant/gradle-retrolambda/README.md

 ### 1.3.2
 - Fixed for android gradle plugin `0.10.+`

 ### 1.3.3
-- Allow 'retrolamba' plugin to be applied before or after 'java' and 'android' plugins
+- Allow `retrolamba` plugin to be applied before or after `java` and `android` plugins

+### 2.0.0
+- Hooks into gradle's incremental compilcation support.
+This should mean faster build times and less inconsistencies when changing the build script without running `clean`.
+To fully take advantage of this you need to use retrolambda `1.4.0+` which is now the default.